 At times life can be an uphill struggle which can make us feel confused, despondent and directionless - not knowing what to do or who to talk to.
 People may seek counselling for different reasons.
-Whatever difficulties you are experiencing, I can support you in a safe and confidential place where I can help you to explore and identify your needs, working alongside you to gain a better understanding of why you may feel the way you do and working towards making change happen.
+Whatever difficulties you are experiencing, I can support you in a safe and confidential space where I can help you to explore and identify your needs, working alongside you to gain a better understanding of why you may feel the way you do and working towards making change happen.

-As an experienced counsellor, I work with various people who seek help and support for various concerns that they are facing, such as: depression, anxiety, cultural issues, physical and emotional abuse, relationships, loss and self-development as well as many other obstacles and challenges that life can throw at us.
+I work with various people who seek help and support for various concerns that they are facing, such as: depression, anxiety, cultural issues, physical and emotional abuse, relationships, loss and self-development as well as many other obstacles and challenges that life can throw at us.